ahumphries102/ahumphries102/README.md

-- 🔭 I’m currently working on ... a card game (*title pending)
 - 💬 Ask me about ...
-VueJS, Vuetify, and full-stack applications
+Front-End development, Vue, React, etc...
+- I specialize in Front-End, and I also work on full-stack applications.
 - 📫 How to reach me: ...
-You can reach me at Ahumphries102@gmail.com
+You can reach me at ahumphries102@gmail.com
 - ⚡ Fun fact: ...
 I'm also a graphic designer who specializes in vector illustrations and advertising.